 The room and board cost ($2,575 per semester) provides residence hall students with housing and meals from each semester’s arrival deadline through the semester’s end date.
 Students will live in one of seven residence hall buildings.
 These buildings are furnished with private (or adjoining) bathrooms.
 Students will also have wireless internet access, room telephones with free local and toll-free calling, and a large laundry room on each floor.
 With three dining options (Four Winds, Varsity, and Grab N Go) and multiple menu choices, students have a variety of options for breakfast, lunch, and dinner.
 The PCC room and board plan is a flat rate per semester that cannot be reduced for lack of use by active students.

 Health Services Fee

-Non-resident students needing to see the on-site medical doctor may do so for a fee of $20 per visit.
-Resident and non-resident students who incur fees for on-campus labs, diagnostic testing, and pharmaceuticals will have these charges applied to their account at the time of service.
+Fees incurred for on-campus labs, diagnostic testing, and pharmaceuticals are applied to the student’s account at the time of service.
 After-hours health needs and serious illnesses or injuries are referred to off-campus medical facilities associated with one of three hospitals in the area.